istio/istio.io/content/en/blog/2022/cryptomb-privatekeyprovider/index.md

 ### Performance

 The potential performance benefit depends on many factors.
 For example, the size of the cpuset Envoy is running on, incoming traffic pattern, encryption type (RSA or ECDSA), and key size.
-There is a white paper with [performance](https://www.intel.com/content/www/us/en/architecture-and-technology/crypto-acceleration-in-xeon-scalable-processors-wp.html) numbers.
+Here is a white paper with [performance](https://www.intel.com/content/www/us/en/architecture-and-technology/crypto-acceleration-in-xeon-scalable-processors-wp.html) numbers.

-Istio ingress gateway TLS handshake performance comparison on 1.14-dev on May10th 2022.
+Istio ingress gateway TLS handshake performance comparison on 1.14-dev on May 10th 2022.

 {{< image link="./istio-ingress-gateway-tls-handshake-perf-num.png" caption="Istio ingress gateway TLS handshake performance comparison" >}}

-Configuration used in above experiment.
+Configuration used in above comparison.

 * Azure AKS Kubernetes cluster
     * v1.21